thealing/RedBallGame/README.md

 # Red Ball Game

-This is an online Red Ball clone game with a level editor.
+An online Red Ball clone game with a level editor.
 Design, play and publish your own levels, or play levels created by other people.
 Sign-up with a username and password, or play as a guest.

 Hosted at: <https://redballgame.netlify.app>